VirajAgarwal1/Books_WebApp/README.md

 ADMIN_PASS=123456" > .env"</li>
   <li>Now open a new Terminal Windown and start the MongoDB on port 27017(default port) using "mongod" command. </li>
   <li>Now just run the webapp using "node server.js" in the original directory where project folder is.</li>
+  <li>To open the WebApp now go to your browser and type "https://localhost:5000" and then you will see the UI for the WebApp. </li>
 </ol>

 <h1>Testing the WebApp</h1>